 This joint standard covers the use of blast cleaning abrasives to achieve a defined degree of cleaning of steel surfaces prior to the application of a protective coating or lining system.
 This standard is intended for use by coating or lining specifiers, applicators, inspectors, or others whose responsibility it may be to define a standard degree of surface cleanliness.

-The focus of this standard is white metal blast cleaning.
-Near-white metal blast cleaning, commercial blast cleaning, industrial blast cleaning and brush-off blast cleaning are addressed in separate standards.
+The focus of this standard is brush-off blast cleaning.
+White metal blast cleaning, near-white blast cleaning, commercial blast cleaning, and industrial blast cleaning are addressed in separate standards.